into your inbox

 Aged 31, she was the oldest player ever to hold the world No 1 ranking.

 What next: Serena stays on top

 Serena Williams would remain world No 1 for 186 consecutive weeks, tying Steffi Graf’s record.
 She would appear at the top of the WTA ranking for the last time in 2017, having spent 319 weeks as world No 1 in the past 15 years.
-Holding 23 Grand Slam titles, she would still be chasing Margaret Court’s record in 2022.
+Holding 23 Grand Slam titles, she would still be chasing Margaret Court’s record when she retired from the sport at the US Open in 2022.

 Victoria Azarenka would never reclaim the world No 1 spot, nor would she claim a third Grand Slam crown.
 Defeated in the 2013 US Open final by Williams (7-5, 6-7, 6-1), she would then struggle with injuries and personal injuries for many years.
 She wouldn’t reach another Grand Slam final until the 2020 US Open, where she would finish runner-up to Naomi Osaka (1-6, 6-3, 6-3).